Paul Wellens (cyclist)

-Paul Wellens (born 27 June 1952 in Hasselt) was a Belgian professional road bicycle racer.
+Paul Wellens (born 27 June 1952 in Hasselt) is a Belgian former professional road bicycle racer.

 Cycling career

 In 1978, he won the combativity award in the Tour de France.
 He won two individual tour stages during his career: in 1977 he won stage 15a to Morzine in a solo breakaway, leading alone over the summit of the Col du Corbier and crossing the finish line with a three-minute lead over the peloton, and the following year he won the stage to Super Besse.
 He was also part of the TI–Raleigh squads which took a team time trial win in the 1978 Tour, two further TTT victories the next year and another two in the 1980 edition of the race.
 In addition he took two top ten finishes on the Tour's general classification, placing sixth in 1978 and eighth as TI–Raleigh's leader in 1979.
 He also won the 1978 Tour de Suisse.
 He is the brother of fellow racing cyclists Leo and Johan Wellens and the uncle of cyclist Tim Wellens.
 At the 1981 Tour de France, he and his brothers all rode for the Sunair–Sport 80–Colnago team as domestiques for Freddy Maertens.